fantasy11coin/hostmasternode/doc/tor.md

-TOR SUPPORT IN BETFE CORE
+TOR SUPPORT IN BETF CORE
 =======================

 It is possible to run Betfint Core as a Tor hidden service, and connect to such services.